-Conditions of employment of police recruits
+5.11 Conditions of employment of police recruits

-5.11(1) The conditions of employment of a police recruit-

-- (a) are as approved by the commissioner and accepted by the person who is, or is to be, the recruit; and - (b) are to be governed by a contract of employment made, or taken to be made, between the Crown and the recruit; and - (c) are not subject to any award or industrial agreement or any determination or rule of an industrial authority.

-(2) If an offer of a contract of employment as a police recruit on conditions in writing approved by the commissioner in relation to the appointment, including the grounds on which the employment may be continued and discontinued, is made to a person before that person's appointment as a recruit, the person, on accepting appointment as a recruit, is taken to have made with the Crown (and the Crown is taken to have made with the appointee) a contract of employment that accords with the contract last offered to the person before the appointment was made.
+- (1) The conditions of employment of a police recruit- - (a) are as approved by the commissioner and accepted by the person who is, or is to be, the recruit; and - (b) are to be governed by a contract of employment made, or taken to be made, between the Crown and the recruit; and - (c) are not subject to any award or industrial agreement or any determination or rule of an industrial authority. - (2) If an offer of a contract of employment as a police recruit on conditions in writing approved by the commissioner in relation to the appointment, including the grounds on which the employment may be continued and discontinued, is made to a person before that person's appointment as a recruit, the person, on accepting appointment as a recruit, is taken to have made with the Crown (and the Crown is taken to have made with the appointee) a contract of employment that accords with the contract last offered to the person before the appointment was made.

-Appointment on probation
+5.12 Appointment on probation

-5.12(1) This section does not apply in relation to an appointment as an officer made on a contract basis.

-(2) An appointment as an officer of a person who was not an officer immediately before the appointment is an appointment on probation-
+- (1) This section does not apply in relation to an appointment as an officer made on a contract basis. - (2) An appointment as an officer of a person who was not an officer immediately before the appointment is an appointment on probation- - (a) for a period not less than 12 months determined by the commissioner; or - (b) in the absence of such a determination, for a period of 12 months. - (3) Unless the position as an officer is advertised in the Queensland Police Gazette as one to which appointment is to be made without a period of probation, an appointment of an officer to a position on promotion is an appointment on probation-

-(a) for a period not less than 12 months determined by the commissioner; or

-(b) in the absence of such a determination, for a period of 12 months.
+- (a) for a period not less than 6 months determined by the commissioner; or - (b) in the absence of such a determination-for a period of 6 months.